 1. Make a mood board with design inspiration

 Collect photographs from magazines, Instagram, Pinterest, and other sources that inspire you to give your home a fresh look.
 With a good collection, you can begin to envision how you want to look.
-Creating a mood board with the help of your imagination is a terrific method to bring design ideas from your thoughts to life.
+Creating a mood board with the help of your imagination is a terrific method to bring Interior designs ideas from your thoughts to life.
 Purchase a large foam board and pins from an art or office supply store and assemble pictures, samples, and images of the textiles, wallpapers, furniture, and flooring you may want to utilise.
 As a result, it’s easy to envision how everyone could fit in there.

 2. The room is full of large items!